-My longest stretch at positive change is about 2 months.
+My longest stretch at positive change is about two months.
 Then I just quit for one reason or another.
-But recently Mollena's words are echoing in my head.
+But recently, Mollena's words are echoing in my head.
 Take care of the property.
 That means making sure I'm healthy enough to stick around on this planet for years to come.
 I'm dangerously obese if you couldn't guess from my video posts.
-I don't exercise and I don't eat enough veggies.
-I used to binge eat, but that has thankfully stopped when I was forced to eat a gluten-free diet when I was diagnosed with Gluten Intolerance.
-It's pretty hard to binge eat on GF foods.
-They just don't taste the same and the cost is very prohibitive of mass purchasing.
+I don't exercise, and I don't eat enough veggies.
+I used to binge, but that had thankfully stopped when I was diagnosed with Gluten Intolerance.
+It's pretty hard to binge on GF foods.
+They don't taste the same, and the cost is very prohibitive of mass purchasing.

-So, while I know that I've got the same goals this year as all the other years, I think I'm going to take a different direction and use the prime directive for submissives to keep me going.
-After all, I'm always trying to find ways to be a better submissive, and writing for Submissive Guide is definitely an active effort in that.
+I know that I've got the same goals this year as all the other years.
+Still, I think I'm going to take a different direction and use the prime directive for submissives to keep me going.
+After all, I'm always trying to find ways to be a better submissive, and writing for Submissive Guide is definitely an active effort.

 I'm ready to make a change.
 I'm going to take care of the property.

 Taking care of the property means making sure that you can prioritize your engagements and not take on more than you can handle at any given time.
-And if you say you have to do x, y and z then you are simply refusing to accept that you can say no to people who ask you for your time.
+And if you say you have to do x, y, and z, you are merely refusing to accept that you can say no to people who ask you for your time.

 Much of the stress that we experience every day is self-inflicted.
-It isn't a simple process to reduce the stress in our lives, but it is one that will improve our mental health and in turn our ability to submit to our partners.
+It isn't a simple process to reduce the stress in our lives, but it will improve our mental health and, in turn, our ability to submit to our partners.
 Even taking just 10 minutes out of your day to relax and slow down can be a huge help.
 Learn to let go of the things you can't control and manage the things you can.

 We get far less sleep than our bodies need these days.
-What, with all the commitments we have for ourselves it's no wonder.
-But if we learn to reduce what we have to do in the evening we can get a good night's sleep and have a healthier outlook on the day.
+What, with all the commitments we have for ourselves, it's no wonder.
+But if we learn to reduce what we have to do in the evening, we can get a good night's sleep and have a healthier outlook.

 Don't knock a cat nap either.
-Sometimes just squeezing 20 minutes whenever you can could boost your productivity and mood.
-And hell, sometimes a nap just feels right.
+Sometimes just squeezing 20 minutes whenever you can boost your productivity and mood.
+And hell, sometimes a nap feels right.

 That's right.
 Sometimes we need to sit down with our partners and get on the same page.
-As the relationship develops and evolves some of the things we discussed at the beginning need to be re-discussed.
-Even if that means just reminding each other of where you want to be and how you plan to get there.
+As the relationship develops and evolves, some of the previously discussed things need to be re-discussed.
+Some of these things are reminding each other of where you want to be and how you plan to get there.

-I don't claim to know how to be the prefect submissive, and I don't have the prime directive down pat just yet, but hopefully with you supporting each other we can make the changes that will mean more about taking care of the property than we realized.
+I don't claim to know how to be the perfect submissive.
+I don't have the prime directive down pat just yet.
+Hopefully, with you supporting each other, we can make the changes that will mean more about taking care of the property than we realized.

 Who's going to work on it with me?
 Let's make a plan right now.
-What is getting in the way of your taking care of the property?
+What is getting in the way of you taking care of the property?
 How can you make changes today?